Rmart7866/Spoitfy-Wrapped/README.md

 files.
 From the main program in python, webpage.php is called. webpage.php calles wrapped.c++ which iterates through the files and prints the html code to the website.

+The langauges used here include python, c++, and php.

+The website is built using css and html.

 Bugs: No known bugs.
 Some more css could be added to the webpage to make it clearer, but thats it.

 Citations: In main.py some of the code for the fucntions was borrowed or guided by https://jman4190.medium.com/build-your-own-spotify-wrapped-with-python-spotify-and-glide-apps-493dc7da20b <-- this website